d-bl/MAE-gf/docs/counting-new.md

 * The mirroring of stitches is not a real mirror.
 A real mirror changes which thread lies on top.
 * Viewing a stitch upside down is viewing the stitch mirrored vertically and horizontally.
 * In the actual lace the appearance of the "mirrored" stitch depends on the grid chosen, e.g. a diagonal grid or a horizontal grid.
-* When applying a horizontal mirror, the twists between the stitches stay where the are.
+* When applying a horizontal mirror, the twists between the stitches stay where they are.

 ### Twists between stitches